buddhist-uni/buddhist-uni.github.io/_content/essays/amazing-transformations-theri-uppalavanna_tathaloka.md

 pages: 37
 ---

-> this is the unique and crowning aspect of Uppalavaṇṇā’s story in this image.
-For, having been the greatest (perhaps male) worldly ruler, her final and enlightened form is of a female ascetic by choice, illustrating not only a transcendence of the relative and going beyond, but a congruent – and perhaps thus far more radical – manifestation of the mundane and supermundane, the essential and conventional.
+> Having been the greatest worldly ruler, her final and enlightened form is of a female ascetic by choice

-This article delves into the story of Bhikkhuni Uppalavanna, a female disciple of the Buddha, and the growth and complexities her story took over the centuries in different Buddhist traditions and texts.
-Of particular note is the article's presentation of various artistic works focusing on Uppalavanna.
+This article delves into the story of Bhikkhunī Uppalavaṇṇā and the growth and complexities her story took over the centuries in different Buddhist traditions, texts, and artworks.